keyboardr/MapSL/docs/getting-started.md

 dependencies {
   // Add the simple module for core MapSL functionality in your main code implementation("com.keyboardr.mapsl:simple:<latest_version>")

+  // Use this instead if you want a MainServiceLocator already configured implementation("com.keyboardr.mapsl:simple-scaffold:<latest_version>")

   // Add the simple-testing module for test utilities testImplementation("com.keyboardr.mapsl:simple-testing:<latest_version>")